milvus-io/milvus-docs/site/en/about/key_features.md

 ## Community supported, industry recognized

-With over 1,000 enterprise users, 6000+ stars on GitHub, and an active open-source community, you’re not alone when you use Milvus.
-As an incubation graduated project under the LF AI & Data Foundation, Milvus has institutional support.
+With over 1,000 enterprise users, 6,000+ stars on GitHub, and an active open-source community, you’re not alone when you use Milvus.
+As a graduate project under the LF AI & Data Foundation, Milvus has institutional support.